Juvenile Justice Specialist

 The Juvenile Justice Specialist program is designed to prepare learners to address exactly these questions by introducing the concepts, principles and practices of the juvenile justice system to students.
 Learners will take an in-depth look at juvenile law and the unique role of the courts in these circumstances, as well as the corrections systems that will apply to them.
 Learners will analyze the different socioeconomic considerations that must be weighed in addressing juvenile justice issues, as well as the way social service agencies (treatment, child protective services, etc.) interact, aid or impede the formal juvenile justice system.

+This online program is taught by Condensed Curriculum International, an educational partner working with the University of Arkansas.
 This program gives learners an overview of American juvenile justice in terms of both system and practice.
 It examines the juvenile offender, causes of juvenile crime, the juvenile court system, and juveniles in the adult court system.
 The program also looks at the institutionalization, rehabilitation, and treatment of juveniles, and the future of juvenile justice in America.

 After completing this program, learners will be able to: